jemunro/wehi-nextflow-training/module_3/README.md

       channel.of('A', 'B', 'C')
       ```
 * `channel.fromList(list)`
-   * given a list, create a channel the emits each element of the list one at a time
+   * given a list, create a channel that emits each element of the list one at a time
       ```groovy
       list = ['A', 'B', 'C']
       channel.fromList(list)
       ```
 * `channel.fromPath(path)`:
   * Create a channel from a file path, emitting a `file` variable.
+Functions similarly to the `file()` method but returns a channel.
       ```groovy
       channel.fromPath('/path/to/sample.bam')
       ```